 The Company and certain of the present and former officers and directors were named as defendants in nine purported class action complaints filed in the United States District Court for the Middle District of Florida, Tampa Division, and the Central District of California, Southern Division, alleging violations of Sections 11 and 15 of the Securities Act of 1933 and Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
 In August 2004, four complaints were consolidated in the Middle District of Florida under the caption Primavera Investors v.
 Liquidmetal Technologies, Inc., et al., Case No. 8:04-CV-919-T-23EAJ.
-John Lee, Chris Cowley, Dwight Mamanteo, Scott Purcell and Mark Rabold were appointed colead plaintiffs (the "Lead Plaintiffs"), but Mr. Mamanteo later withdrew.
+John Lee, Chris Cowley, Dwight Mamanteo, Scott Purcell and Mark Rabold were appointed co-lead plaintiffs (the "Lead Plaintiffs"), but Mr. Mamanteo later withdrew.
 In September 2004, the five complaints filed in the Central District of California were transferred to the Middle District of Florida for consolidation with the Primavera Investors action.
 The Lead Plaintiffs served their Consolidated Amended Class Action Complaint on January 12, 2005.
 The Amended Complaint alleges that the Prospectus issued in connection with our initial public offering in May 2002 contained material misrepresentations and omissions regarding our historical financial condition and regarding a personal stock transaction by our former chief executive officer.
 The Lead Plaintiffs further generally allege that during the proposed Class Period of May 21, 2002, through May 13, 2004, the defendants engaged in improper revenue recognition with respect to certain of our business transactions, failed to maintain adequate internal controls, and knowingly disclosed unrealistic but favorable information about market demand for and commercial viability of our products to artificially inflate the value of our stock.
 The Amended Complaint seeks unspecified compensatory damages and other relief.
-The Company, along with other defendants, filed a Motion to Dismiss Plaintiffs' Consolidated Amended Class Action Complaint in March 2005.
-The Motion to Dismiss was denied in December 2005, and the defendants served their Answer and Affirmative Defenses to the Consolidated Amended Class Action Complaint on December 16, 2005.
-The Lead Plaintiffs Motion for Class Certification is presently due in April 2006.
-The Company intends to vigorously defend against the class action.
-The Company cannot currently predict the impact or resolution of this litigation or reasonably estimate a range of possible loss, which could be material.
-The resolution of this lawsuit may harm the Company's business and have a material adverse impact on the Company's financial condition.
+The Company, along with other defendants, filed a Motion to Dismiss Plaintiffs' Consolidated Amend

 In addition to the above, certain of present and former officers and directors, as well as the Company as a nominal defendant, have been named in three shareholder derivative actions.
 Two shareholder derivative complaints were filed in California state court styled Brian Clair, Derivatively on Behalf of Liquidmetal Technologies, Inc. v.
 John Kang, et al., Case No. 04CC00551, and Joseph Durgin, Derivatively on Behalf of Liquidmetal Technologies, Inc. v.
-John Kang, et al., Case No. 04CC00551, and Joseph Durgin, Derivatively on Behalf of Liquidmetal Technologies, Inc. v.
-John Kang, et al., Case No. 04CC00553, both commenced in the Superior Court of Orange County, California.
-A third shareholder derivative complaint was filed in the United States District Court for the Middle District of Florida, Tampa Division, styled Robert Story v.
-John Kang, et al., Case No. 8:04-CV-1587-T-23TBM.
-These shareholder derivative lawsuits allege that the defendants breached various fiduciary duties and otherwise violated state law based primarily upon the same underlying facts and circumstances as alleged in the federal shareholder class action.
+John Kang, et al., Case No. 04CC00553, both commenced in the duties and otherwise violated state law based primarily upon the same underlying facts and circumstances as alleged in the federal shareholder class action.
 The plaintiffs seek unspecified compensatory damages, restitution and disgorgement of profits, equitable and/or injunctive relief as permitted by law and other relief.